2021 Application Now Available; Deadline February 1, 2021

 The Kids Trust Fund Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of children and families.
-Committee members evaluate each applicant submission and make valuable suggestions to ensure that work supported by The Kids Trust Fund will make a difference.
 The Grant Review Committee may request additional information or seek a site visit prior to making an award or denial.

 SUBMITTING AN APPLICATION

-- Access, download, and/or print the The Kids Trust Fund Grant Application here: The Kids Trust Fund 2020 Grant Application
+- ACCESS, download and/or print the 2021 The Kids Trust Fund Grant Application here: 2021 The Kids Trust Fund Grant Application

 - To begin, you will enter the applicant organization’s Employer Identification Number (EIN), also known as the Federal Tax Identification Number.
 You will not will not be able to create an Organization Profile without it.

 - You may Save and Finish Later at any time.

 - Some information provided in the online application system is identical to information provided in the grant application; be sure that these answers correspond.